Keheck/weirdarm/Readme.md

 # Weird ARM happenings

-This is the repository for [this SO issue](http://example.com) (TBA) to hopefully shed some light onto what the heck is happening.
+This is the repository for [this SO issue](https://stackoverflow.com/q/78821390/22236156) to hopefully shed some light onto what the heck is happening.
 This project is set up for the STM32 L432KC microcontroller which uses an ARM Cortex M4 chip.
 It is a stripped down version of the original project, the most important files are `stopwatch.c` and `head.S`.